HairyFotr/linter/README.md

 # Linter Compiler Plugin

 This is a compiler plugin that adds additional lint checks to protect against sharp corners in the Scala compiler and standard libraries.

-It's a work in progress.
+It's currently very much a work in progress - some parts will need to be rewritten.

 For an overview of writing compiler plugins, see http://www.scala-lang.org/node/140

 ## Usage